 The student council is represented by elected officers from the 5th grade and student representatives from each homeroom.
 The Officers are selected by a voting process each year that involves a platform development, marketing and speech making.
 Student representatives serve as a voice for the student body by delivering their thoughts and ideas to the council at meetings twice a month.

 Both Officers and Representatives develop skills of listening, communicating, planning, organizing and problem solving.
-The Lower School Student Council members are ambassadors to the school that model attitudes of tolerance, compassion, respect, fairness, and courtesy.
+As the Lower School Student Council members model ambassadors to the school that model attitudes of tolerance, compassion, respect, fairness, and courtesy.

 Liturgical Choir is open to all fourth and fifth grade students in the Lower School.
 The choir meets weekly on Monday afternoons from 3:15 p.m. to 4:00 p.m. and sings for all Lower School Masses, on special Feast Days in combination with the Upper School Liturgical Choir, and at other special events.